Pentonet/pentonet-genieacs-package/README.md

-# nano3g ip.access FAP configuration
+# nano3g ip.access FAP configuration with ACS

 [GenieACS](https://genieacs.com/) will be used for the configuration of the FAP.
 (ACS - auto configuration server.
 [More](https://en.wikipedia.org/wiki/TR-069))